New Technology Unlocking a Vast Resource

 E3 Metals is developing a direct brine lithium extraction technology that removes impurities and reduces processing volumes in one step.
 This produces a concentrated feedstock that can be refined into lithium hydroxide or lithium carbonate through conventional production equipment.
 E3 Metals’ lithium extraction technology can produce a concentrate with up to 5,367 milligrams per liter of lithium without sacrificing recovery and maintaining low levels of impurities.

-The market for lithium
+The demand for lithium

 Roskill predicts that the lithium market will rise by 20% annually heading into 2028.
 Growth of the market is being driven by the use of lithium-ion batteries in electric vehicles, energy storage systems and portable electronics.
 Additional supply must come from increases from existing producers or new production such as E3.